DeMPT: Decoding-enhanced Multi-phase Prompt Tuning for Making LLMs Be Better Context-aware Translators: Introduction

 \section{Introduction}

 Context-aware neural machine translation (NMT) goes beyond sentence-level NMT by incorporating inter-sentence context at the document level~\cite{zhang_etal_emnlp_2018,miculicich_etal_emnlp_2018,voita_etal_acl_2018,voita_etal_acl_2019,voita_etal_emnlp_2019,bao_etal_acl_2021_gtrans,sun_etal_2022_acl_rethinking}, aiming to address discourse-related challenges such as zero pronoun translation~\cite{wang-etal-2019-one}, lexical translation consistency~\cite{lyu_etal_2021_emnlp_ltcr,lyu_etal_2022_emnlp_lexicachain}, and discourse structure~\cite{hu-wan-2023-exploring}.
 A recent paradigm shift has been witnessed in context-aware NMT with the emergence of the \textit{decoder-only} large language models (LLMs)~\cite{Scao2022BLOOMA1,Chowdhery2022PaLMSL,Touvron2023LLaMAOA,Touvron2023Llama2O,OpenAI2023GPT4TR}.
-These generative language models, trained on extensive public data, have gained significant attention in the natural language processing (NLP) community.
+These generative language models, trained on {massive data}, have gained significant attention in the natural language processing (NLP) community.
 In adapting LLMs to context-aware NMT, a common strategy involves concatenating multiple source sentences as a prefix and generating translations token-by-token, relying on the prefix and previously predicted target tokens, as shown in Figure~\ref{fig:concat-phase} (a).
 However, a critical observation of this strategy reveals a potential drawback – the equal prioritization of the inter- and intra-sentence contexts during token generation.
 Importantly, the intra-sentence context inherently contains richer parallel semantic information with the target sentence and should be given a higher priority than the inter-sentence context.
 Consequently, we propose that separately modeling and utilizing the inter- and intra-sentence contexts should explicitly inform LLMs of the document-level context and the current sentence itself, thus being able to prevent the misallocation of attention weights to source-side tokens~\cite{bao_etal_acl_2021_gtrans,li-etal-taslp-2023-ptransfomer}.
-Inspired by the success of prompt tuning~\cite{li-liang-2021-prefix,liu2022pt-v2, tan-etal-2022-msp}, our alternative approach, named Decoding-Enhanced Multi-phase Prompt Tuning (DeMPT), aims to enhance LLMs' adaptability to context-aware NMT, as shown in Figure~\ref{fig:concat-phase} (b).
+Inspired by the success of prompt tuning~\cite{li-liang-2021-prefix,liu2022pt-v2, tan-etal-2022-msp}, our alternative approach, named Decoding-Enhanced Multi-phase Prompt Tuning (DeMPT), aims to enhance LLMs' adaptability to context-aware NMT, as shown in Figure~\ref{fig:concat-phase} (b).\footnote{{Following the findings of \citet{bao_etal_acl_2021_gtrans}, which indicate that source-side context is relatively more important for document-level MT compared to target-side context, we focus exclusively on source-side context in this paper.
+Nonetheless, we provide an additional discussion on integrating target-side context in Appendix \ref{apdx:tgt-ctx}.}}